-Chronic stress is the response to emotional pressure suffered for a prolonged period of time the body tries to keep up by releasing the same hormones that provide during short-term stress.
+Chronic stress can occur due to emotional pressure for a time period that the body tries to keep up by releasing the same hormones that provide during short-term stress.
 However, our bodies and minds can’t remain in this state of high alert for very long.
 So, through evolution, our bodies are most suited to deal with acute stress, not chronic stress.
 And because of this quirk, our modern life which sustains stressful situations for long periods of time creates lots of chronic stress-related disease.
 This may lead to high blood pressure (and subsequently heart disease), damage to muscle tissue, inhibition of growth, suppression of the immune system, and damage to mental health.

 Stress can affect all aspects of your life, including your emotions, behaviors, thinking ability, and physical health.
 So it is important to discuss them with your doctor.
 You may experience any of the following symptoms of stress.